Heesen Yachts: Project Sparta

 In 2019 Heesen confirmed the sale of a 67-metre (220 ft) steel yacht, which is being built as Project Sparta.
 At the end of April 2021 the hull of the 67-metre Project Sparta was turned right way up, ready to begin the next phase of construction with her engineering fit-out.
 Project Sparta is notable for being the largest steel yacht Heesen has undertaken to date, as well as being the largest steel Fast Displacement Hull Form design yet built.
 With exterior and interior design by renowned UK studio Winch Design, Project Sparta combines the sleek lines of a raised pilothouse and reverse sheer with obvious luxury features, including a 6.5-metre infinity pool aft, and a huge 1,200 gross tons of internal volume.
 Twin MTU diesels will give her a top speed of 16 knots, and a transoceanic range of 4,500 miles at 12 knots.
 Her hull and superstructure are due to be joined in October 2021, and she was launched in 2023.

 Lusine

 In February 2022 Heesen launched its 60-metre steel and aluminium yacht Lusine featuring exterior lines by Omega Architects and an intricate interior design from Sinot Yacht Architecture and Design.
 The yacht presented the Heesen design and engineering teams with several challenges, including installing a launching ramp for the Boston Whaler tender kept in the aft garage, and being the first yacht in the world to sport a selective catalytic reduction (SCR) system on MTU’s V12 engines.
 The yard’s interior team also faced one of the most complex interiors they have yet crafted with a unique combination of materials.
 The 1,060 GT vessel features a touch-and-go helipad; on sea trials she easily reached her contracted speed of 17.5 knots and she boasts a 4,200-mile range at 13 knots.
-Lusine will take pride of place at the 2022 Monaco Yacht Show, held from 28 September to 1 October.